bill86416/SAAK-transform/README.md

 # SAAK-transform
 Implementation on SAAK transform on MNIST.
-This code is referred to https://arxiv.org/abs/1710.04176.
+This is an unofficial code is referred to https://arxiv.org/abs/1710.04176.

 # Usage
 ##  Train the model